-PROPOSAL 2 -- RATIFICATION OF THE APPOINTMENT OF REHMANN ROBSON AS INDEPENDENT ACCOUNTANTS
+PROPOSAL 2 - RATIFICATION OF THE APPOINTMENT OF REHMANN ROBSON AS THE COMPANY'S PRINCIPAL INDEPENDENT ACCOUNTANTS

-The Audit Committee of the Board has appointed Rehmann Robson ("Rehmann") as independent public accountants to audit the financial statements of the Company for its year ending December 31, 2005, subject to the Audit Committee's review of the final terms of Rehmann's engagement and plans for their audit.
-A resolution will be submitted to stockholders at the 2005 Annual Meeting for the ratification of such appointment.
+The Audit Committee of the Board has appointed Rehmann Robson ("Rehmann") as independent public accountants to audit the financial statements of the Company for its year ending December 31, 2006, subject to the Audit Committee's review of the final terms of Rehmann's engagement and plans for their audit.
+A resolution will be submitted to stockholders at the 2006 Annual Meeting for the ratification of such appointment.
 Since May of 2003, all audit and permitted non-audit services to be performed by the Company's auditor have required approval by SGRP's Audit Committee.
 Shareholder ratification of the appointment of Rehmann or anyone else for non-audit services is not required and will not be sought.

-Rehmann served as the Company's independent accountants for its year ended December 31, 2004.
-On October 4, 2004, Ernst & Young LLP ("E&Y") resigned as the independent registered public accounting firm for the Company and its subsidiaries.
+Rehmann served as the Company's principal independent accountants for its year ended December 31, 2005.
+On October 4, 2004, Ernst & Young LLP ("E&Y") resigned as the principal independent registered public accounting firm for the Company and its subsidiaries.
 The resignation was effective upon completion of E&Y's review of the interim financial information for the Company's third fiscal quarter ended September 30, 2004, and the filing of the Company's quarterly report on Form 10-Q for such period.

-In January 2005, the Company, with the approval of SGRP's Audit Committee, appointed Rehmann as its independent registered public accounting firm to audit the financial statements of the Company for its fiscal year ending December 31, 2004.
+In January 2005, the Company, with the approval of SGRP's Audit Committee, appointed Rehmann Robson ("Rehmann") as its principal independent registered public accounting firm.